najibhakimy/github-projects/README.md

 # github-projects
-This is for tutorial purpose
+This is for tutorial purpose.